mschmidt1703/twine-ctf/README.md

 # Memory Loss: Find Your Way Back
 ![](title.png)

+You can play this game online in your browser [here](https://mschmidt1703.github.io/twine-ctf/)

 This game was developed on the Twine engine to teach some basic knowledge about IT security and vulnerabilities using CTFs.

 # Table of contents